prof-tallman/codepuzzles/cybersecurity/password_filter/README.md

 2. ***Script Kiddie***:
    Hide the password on the screen so that eavesdroppers cannot read it.
    - Replace the hardcoded passwords with a user prompt.
 When the user types their password, it will show on the screen (oops)!
-   - Instead of using the a regular input function, use a module like `getpass` to hide or mask the letters typed by the user (you'll have to research `getpass` or some other equivalent)
+   - Instead of using the regular input function, use a module like `getpass` to hide or mask the letters typed by the user (you'll have to research `getpass` or some other equivalent)
    - In addition to the three previous character classes, also require the password to include a symbol like !@#$%^&*().
    - Note: in the example below, the user's input was hidden by the `getpass` module.
    ```